shift-happens-benchmark/icml-2022/docs/source/call_for_reviewers.rst

 1. As preparation for the review stage, all anonymized submissions will be public on OpenReview.
-In addition, the organizers will create (anonymized) pull requests on the benchmark repository based on the submissions.
+In addition, the organizers will create (anonymized) pull requests to the benchmark repository based on the submissions.
    Authors are responsible for preparing their submissions accordingly, and documentation for doing this correctly (and testing the submission prior to uploading on OpenReview) will be made available